Subscribe to Pro or Enterprise plans to unlock this feature.

-This statistic highlights Delta Airlines’s Revenue by Segment starting from the Q1 of 2016 to the latest.
+This statistic highlights Delta Airlines’ Revenue by Segment, reported on a quarterly basis from Q1 2016 onwards.

 Delta Airlines Inc. is an American airline company.
 They provide scheduled air transportation for passengers and cargo throughout America and across the world.
 It is one of the largest airlines in the world in terms of traffic.
 They operate over 5,400 flights daily and serve 352 destinations in 52 countries.